Rockhopper-Technologies/pluginlib/doc/concepts.rst

 Plugin versions have two uses in Pluginlib:

-    1. If multiple plugins with the same type and name are loaded, the plugin with the highest version is used.
+    1. If multiple plugins with the same type and name are loaded, the plugin with the highest version is used when :py:attr:`PluginLoader.plugins` is accessed.
     2. :ref:`blacklists` can filter plugins based on their version number.
+    3. :py:attr:`PluginLoader.plugins_all` returns all unfiltered versions of plugins

 Versions must be strings and should adhere to `PEP 440`_.
 Version strings are evaluated using :py:func:`pkg_resources.parse_version`.